jonasthehobbit/PowerShell/readme.md

 # Powershell scripts
-An area for any userful powershell scripts i've picked up on my travels.
+An area for any userful powershell scripts I've picked up or developed on my travels.